overture-stack/SONG/README.md

 #### Command-line

-The source can be built and ran using maven.
+The source can be built and run using maven.

 ```bash
 $ git clone git@github.com:icgc-dcc/SONG.git